courseportal/coursePortal/docs/source/notes/log_nick.rst

 This week I want to mess around with the orginazational system a little bit to reflect what we discussed in the :ref:`Meeting on 5/7/2013<meeting_notes_5_31_2013>`.

+I also want to work on implementing a forum with one "board" for each atom

 I also want to start writing documentation for the whole project and start breaking up web into multiple smaller apps so that the project will scale well.

 Week of May 27-31